 SMSF Investment Strategy

-It’s the responsibility of the trustees to develop an investment strategy when the self-managed super fund is set up.
+It’s the responsibility of the SMSF Trustee to develop an investment strategy in order to set up an SMSF.
 The trustees are also responsible for ensuring that all SMSF investment transactions are made in accordance with the strategy.

 Major considerations when developing a self-managed super fund investment strategy include: